rienath/Estimating-Penalty-Coefficients-for-QUBO-Problems/Notes/Implementation.md

 	- Natural implementation of RLD for greedy
 	- Struggles of RLD for tabu and SA
 	- Implementation of RTD for tabu

+# How experiment works
+## Loading data
+- Load dataset 1 with small problems
+- Load dataset 2 with large problems
+- Merge them

+## Data preparation
+- Make QUBOS:
+	- QUBO that represents the objective function
+	- QUBO that represents the constraint function
+- Calculate penalties
+- Make the final QUBO, which includes both functions and penalty coefficient
+	- Change it to the format D-Wave understands

+## Experiments
+- Set number x, which is the number of results we want to get from every algorithm.
+This is also the range of seeds that we will use (1-x) to obtain different results
+- Run greedy algorithm x times
+	- Every xth run will have n subruns
+	- Where we choose run with minimum energy
+	- To make it fair as other algorithms take longer to run
+- Run simulated annealing
+- Run tabu search

+## Analysis
+- Record the results
+	- The problems (sizes and penalty coefficients), objective function value, number of broken constraints and total energy.
+There are different tables with different representations as we have many problems and many runs.
+	- Calculate feasible runs (max x) for every problem.
+Find total, mean and SD
+- Make a run length distribution for greedy algorithms
+- Make a run time distribution for tabu search

+9-11, 15 February